 Population-level monitoring, and evaluation of the effects of legalized edibles will ensure that regulations are best able to protect children, youth, seniors and other age groups from health effects related to the consumption of cannabis edibles.

-“Health considerations of the legalization of cannabis edibles” was published January 6, 2020.
+“Health considerations of the legalization of cannabis edibles” was published on January 6, 2020.

 Reference: “Health considerations of the legalization of cannabis edibles” by Jasleen K. Grewal and Lawrence C. Loh, 6 January 2020, CMAJ (Canadian Medical Association Journal).